eduPHP/easily/README.md

 To run in https you need to import the certificate authority generated on `./config/nginx/rootCA.pem`

-If you don't know how to do it, there are plenty of totorials on google
+If you don't know how to do it, there are plenty of [tutorials on Google](https://www.google.com/search?channel=fs&client=ubuntu-sn&q=import+certificate+authority)

 ### TO-DO